cywarriors/verifAI/docs/art_integration.md

 ## ART Integration Guide

-This guide explains how to integrate and use the [Adversarial Robustness Toolbox (ART)](https://github.com/Trusted-AI/adversarial-robustness-toolbox) with SecureAI.
+This guide explains how to integrate and use the [Adversarial Robustness Toolbox (ART)](https://github.com/Trusted-AI/adversarial-robustness-toolbox) with verifAI.

 > **Note**
 > ART is a flexible research framework for building and evaluating adversarial attacks and defenses.
 To use it with arbitrary LLMs, you must define ART **estimators** that wrap your model APIs.
-The SecureAI integration provides production-grade plumbing (config, metrics, cache, circuit breaker), but does not ship project-specific estimators or attacks by default.
+The verifAI integration provides production-grade plumbing (config, metrics, cache, circuit breaker), but does not ship project-specific estimators or attacks by default.

 ### What the integration provides